-- a) be executed by the Initiator. - b) have the following input:

-the SPI of the Security Association to stop;

-a Stop SA PDU as defined in 5.5.1.3 shall be created and transmitted to the Recipient using the interface specified in section 4.
+- a) be executed by the Initiator. - b) have the following input: the SPI of the Security Association to stop; - c) have the following output: SPI transmitted to the Recipient; - d) execute the following: a Stop SA PDU as defined in 5.5.1.3 shall be created and transmitted to the Recipient using the interface specified in section 4.